המוסד למען קדושת חיי אדם

 The first Menorah was fashioned out of a single piece of gold, rather than welded together, and the seven branches all faced the center, signifying a unified Divine consciousness of people capable of dispelling darkness and evil in our world.

 The cloud covering the tabernacle lifts to signal a departure.
 Trumpets sound.
-The journey begins.
+600,000 military aged men and their families, nearly 2.5 million people, begin their journey into what looks like no mans land.
 Problems arise on the edges of the camp, a good distance from the holy activities of the priests at the center.
-People at the perimeter lack moral support for this new way of life introduced to them months earlier.
+People at the perimeter lack moral support for this new way of life introduced to them just a few months earlier.
 Old ideas and behaviors return, triggering a holy fire that consumes many of them as well as the 70 elders who failed to correct them.

-Inundated and disgusted with complaints from the people, Moses protests to God, who offers to imbue 70 new proven leaders with the spirit of Moses who will help carry the burden.
+Inundated and disgusted with complaints from the people, Moses protests to God, who offers to imbue 70 new proven leaders with Moses' spirit who will help Moses keep everyone behaving themselves.
 So prevalent is the quarreling, even Miriam succumbs by finding fault with Moses' divorce and telling Aaron about it.
 She is scolded by banishment from the camp with a case of leprosy for a week.

-Our Haftarah portion, Zachariah 2:14 - 4:7, reflects the Torah portion by alluding to a vision of a golden seven branched Menorah that will blaze when the God of Israel once again resides in Jerusalem.
-This will occur after His people repent from their waywardness and return to living in a Divine consciousness.
+Our Haftorah portion, Zechariah 2:14 - 4:7, reflects the Torah portion by alluding to a vision of a golden seven branched Menorah that will blaze when the God of Israel once again resides in Jerusalem.
+The rewards will be great after His people repent from their unholy lifestyles and return to living in a Divine consciousness.
 "Not by military force and not by physical strength, but by My spirit,' says the Lord of Hosts."

 Whenever I read in the Tanakh about ritual impurity from close proximity to a human corpse, I think about the thousands of people who experience or do abortions, which is the intentional destruction and death of a human body.
-I think about the spiritual death that happens to the post abortive parents, family members, and providers of the deed.
-Until the spiritual death of everyone involved is acknowledged and addressed, society will continue to suffer, decay and die.
+I think about the spiritual death that happens to post abortive parents, family members, and providers of the deed.
+Our healing program, Tikvat Rachel, address this problem in the Jewish community.
+Until the spiritual death of everyone involved is acknowledged and addressed, society will continue to suffer.

 Cecily Routman